History of LaMelo Ball in Timeline

 2018: Played in the JBA and returned to high school

-In 2018, LaMelo Ball played in the Junior Basketball Association (JBA) before returning to high school as a senior with SPIRE Academy.
+In 2018, LaMelo Ball played in the Junior Basketball Association (JBA), a league created by his father.
+Afterward, he returned to high school as a senior with SPIRE Academy in Geneva, Ohio.

-When LaMelo Ball returned to high school after a professional stint in 2018, he remained a five-star recruit.
+In 2018, when LaMelo Ball returned to high school after a professional stint, he remained a five-star recruit.

 June 17, 2019: Signed with the Illawarra Hawks

-On June 17, 2019, LaMelo Ball signed a two-year contract with the Illawarra Hawks of the Australian-based National Basketball League (NBL).
+On June 17, 2019, LaMelo Ball signed a two-year contract, including NBA out clauses, with the Illawarra Hawks of the Australian-based National Basketball League (NBL).

 In August 2019, after playing for No Shnacks at the Drew League, LaMelo Ball was named Leader of the New School, an award honoring the league's top rookie.